April 29, 2025

 How long should a podcast be?

 There is no best practice for podcast length.
 Some creators produce daily shows that are five minutes long; others drop monthly episodes that go on for three hours.
 View your audience retention rate to see when people tend to drop off and go from there.
+That said, industry data shows that the average podcast length is around 41 minutes, with many successful shows falling in the 20-60 minute range.

-How do I get 1,000 listeners for my podcast?
+How do I grow my podcast audience?

 1. Syndicate your show to podcast directories